NIEM/NIEM.github.io/json/tutorial/index.md

 This example is available in the [JSON-LD Playground](http://tinyurl.com/y96znvok).

-## If needed, construct a JSON schema for your instances
+## Construct a JSON schema for your instances

 NIEM does not require the use of JSON schema for your JSON messages.
 NIEM merely requires that JSON documents have the correct format.
 However, you can create a